 “The playground, instead of telling the child what to do (swing here, climb there), becomes a place for endless exploration, of endless opportunity for changing play.
 And it is a thing of beauty as the modern artist has found beauty in the modern world” Isamu Noguchi (1967).

 Noguchi Playscapes revisits the work of pioneering artist and landscape architect, Isamu Noguchi.
-The exhibition presents a myriad of designs, sketches, models and archival images that explore his sculptural playscapes as a means of encouraging creativity and social engagement in public spaces.
-These colourful, quirky and even downright wacky works present his ‘vision for new experiences of art, education, and humanity through play’ (SFMOMA website, 2017).
+The exhibition presents a myriad of Noguchi’s designs, sketches, models and archival images used to construct his sculptural playscape.
+These colourful, quirky and even downright wacky works explore his ‘vision for new experiences of art, education, and humanity through play’ (SFMOMA website, 2017).

 Noguchi strove to create public spaces that sparked imagination through people’s interactions with different forms, surfaces, textures and shapes.
-Play served as an explorative process for engaging with art in these spaces.
+Children’s play served as a creative and experimental process for engaging with these spaces.
 The role of sculpture in the urban landscape allowed for Noguchi’s playscapes to bring together the powerful combination of aesthetics, functionality and human’s ability play.